Pabloblockchain24/Pabloblockchain24/README.md

 ## Hi there, welcome to my Github Profile, I'm Pablo 👋

-Software Developer especializado en el stack MERN y React Native.
-Con experiencia en el desarrollo de aplicaciones web y móviles, principalmente en las áreas de e-commerce, transporte y logística.
-He desempeñado diversos roles según la etapa y las necesidades del proyecto, adaptándome rápidamente a nuevos desafíos.
-Estoy buscando participar en proyectos dinámicos, desafiantes y colaborativos que me permitan seguir creciendo profesionalmente.
+Software Developer specializing in the MERN stack and React Native.
+Experienced in developing web and mobile applications, mainly in the areas of e-commerce, transportation, and logistics.
+I have taken on various roles depending on the project's stage and needs, quickly adapting to new challenges.
+I am looking to participate in dynamic, challenging, and collaborative projects that allow me to continue growing professionally

 - 🌱 I’m currently learning ...
 PostgreQL

-📫 How to reach me:
+- 📫 How to reach me:
 [Mi perfil de linkedin](https://www.linkedin.com/in/parcepaiva/)

 <!--